 Go to the major newspapers.
 Meet the religion editor or reporter if there is one.
 Find out what he or she knows and has written about the various religious communities.
 Check the library or online for religion articles in the local papers.

 Surf the Internet.
 Check for information at the Pluralism Project website, including the tradition-specific bibliographies and lists of selected links.
-You can also explore the sites of umbrella organizations and websites such as the Federation of Jain Associations in North America; Federation of Zoroastrian Communities in North America; the World Sikh Council, America Region and SikhiWiki; the Secular Directory and the United Coalition of Reason; Soka Gakkai International and The Mindfulness Bell (just two examples among many Buddhist sangha directories).
+You can also explore the sites of umbrella organizations and websites such as the Federation of Jain Associations in North America; Federation of Zoroastrian Communities in North America; SikhiWiki; the Secular Directory and the United Coalition of Reason; Soka Gakkai International and The Mindfulness Bell (just two examples among many Buddhist sangha directories).
 You may also find it helpful to consult lists maintained by tradition-specific media outlets such as masjid listings in The Muslim Link newspaper.
-Find additional information on your local area using Google or the search engine of your choice.
+Find additional information on your local area online.

 Contact religion departments at other local universities.
 Find out who else may have worked on the religious communities of the area.
 Have there been research projects?
 Was anything written by students or faculty?